Budgeted Indirect Adversarial Attack on Graph-Based Anomaly Detection in Sensor Networks: Performance evaluation

 \subsubsection{Random attack}

-In the random attack, the target node is the same as in the other attack strategies.
-Only $B$ influencer nodes are randomly selected from the graph (excluding the target) and their features are randomly perturbed.
-To perturb these influencer nodes, uniform noise is added to their features.
-Specifically, each selected feature is replaced with a new value drawn from a uniform distribution \( \mathcal{U}(\min_j, \max_j) \), where \( \min_j \) and \( \max_j \) denote the minimum and maximum values of feature \( j \) across the dataset.
+In the random attack, $B$ influencer nodes are randomly selected from the graph (excluding the target) and their features are perturbed.
+Specifically, each feature of an influencer node is replaced with a new value drawn from a uniform distribution \( \mathcal{U}(\min_j, \max_j) \), where \( \min_j \) and \( \max_j \) denote the minimum and maximum values of feature \( j \) across the dataset.